 My research develops efficient, theory-driven methods to reduce the computational burden of simulation-based design.
-My methods have been published in leading venues including the Journal of the American Statistical Association.
+My methods have been published in leading venues, including the Journal of the American Statistical Association and the Journal of Business and Economic Statistics.
 Much of my recent work has been motivated by Bayesian clinical trials, building on expertise from a fellowship with the U.S. Food and Drug Administration’s Oncology Center of Excellence.
 Beyond clinical statistics, I am interested in creating economical methods for experimental design in business and industrial settings.

 I have taught undergraduate and graduate courses at McGill and Waterloo and worked with Waterloo’s Centre for Teaching Excellence to support graduate teaching development.
 As a Graduate Student Consultant, I honed skills supporting interdisciplinary research that I later applied in collaborations with linguistics researchers and Airbnb’s data science team.